PegaFox/The-Broken-Fractal/README.md

 - Rare emergency exit may lead to another level?
 - Rare sliding glass doors may lead to another level?
 - Wifi, radio, and locational devices like compasses fail/are defective

+- Random layout - working
 - Non-euclidean - working
+- Wallpaper can be peeled - working

 #### Manilla room